Bylaws Of Blackstone Elementary Parents Organization, INC.

 The specific objective and purpose of this organization is to provide for the advancement of educational and recreational programs for students of the J.F.
 Kennedy/A. F. Maloney Elementary Schools.

-Members will have voting privileges after attending at least one meeting during the school year.
-If it is the first meeting of the year, member must have attended at least one meeting in the previous school year.
-A sign up sheet is provided at each meeting.
+3.2 In order to vote on any financial decisions, events or ideas, participants must have attended at least one BEPO meeting during the school year prior to voting.
+If it is the first meeting of the school year, the participant must have attended at least one BEPO meeting in the previous school year.
+A sign-up sheet is provided at each meeting.

 Article 4: Offices

 4.1 The elected officers of this organization shall be the President, Vice President, Secretary, and Treasurer.